develop-biology/language.development/README.md

 )
 [
     //NOTE: none of first, second, nor result can be Internal as
-    //  Internal symbols are only accessible from the matching execution block,
+    //  Internal symbols are only accessible from the matching execution Block,
-    //  not the sub-execution blocks contained within.
+    //  not the sub-execution Blocks contained within.
 ]
 {
     addImplementation